Okta Workflows Tutorial: Notify When a User Is Suspended

 To create a message, you are going to use the Compose card.

-In the previous section, you learned about how an event can invoke a flow.
+In the previous section, you learned how an event invokes a flow.
 Other flow components are app actions and functions.

-- App action - a step that controls services such as Gmail, Slack, Jira, and others
+- App action – a step that controls services such as Gmail, Slack, and others.

 To add the Compose card: